BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Eh, everything has its good and bad, right?

-One reason a brand might not choose to deploy an attraction marketing program is that it requires a content strategy and content.
+One reason a brand might not choose to deploy an attraction marketing program is that it requires companies to invest time and money to develop the free content that supports this strategy.

 Then the organization has to create, publish and distribute a body of content that is great enough to pull people toward it.